Tips by an actual Londoner…

 Things to do in London for free while outdoors

 Sounds familiar, right?
-One, or perhaps the most famous of all the parks the capital of the United Kingdom can offer.
+One, or perhaps the most famous of all the parks the United Kingdom's capital can offer.
 It’s quite old by the way, as its establishment dates back to Henry VIII, in the 16th century.

 Another must-see attraction in London.
-A national emblem for the British people, and as well has served as the residence of the British monarch.
+A national emblem for the British people and has served as the residence of the British monarch.
 Try not to miss the changing of the royal guards, neither the St James’s Park, as it’s nearby.